 Bourbonnais is a medium-sized village located in the state of Illinois.
 With a population of 18,569 people and four constituent neighborhoods, Bourbonnais is the 134th largest community in Illinois.

-Bourbonnais is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bourbonnais is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bourbonnais is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bourbonnais who work in office and administrative support (16.89%), sales jobs (9.77%), and teaching (8.71%).
+There are especially a lot of people living in Bourbonnais who work in office and administrative support (15.04%), sales jobs (11.63%), and teaching (9.33%).

 In addition, Bourbonnais is a college town.
 There are a lot of students in Bourbonnais attending college, and as a result Bourbonnais provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Bourbonnais in 2010 was $24,963, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,852 for a family of four.
+The per capita income in Bourbonnais in 2010 was $24,711, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $98,844 for a family of four.
 However, Bourbonnais contains both very wealthy and poor people as well.

 The most common language spoken in Bourbonnais is English.
 Other important languages spoken here include Spanish and Hindi.